Lip and Tongue Tie Correction (Frenectomy)

 What is a frenectomy?

 A frenectomy is the removal of a frenum.
-A frenum is a small fold of tissue that secures or restricts the motion of a mobile organ.
 This is traditionally done by incising the frenum with a scalpel or pair of surgical scissors.
 Thanks to advances in technology, this can now be done using a soft-tissue, hand-held laser.
 This technique is painless and much quicker than more conventional methods.

 What are the benefits of laser frenectomy?